Masterofnoothing/Calculator/README.md

    cd your-repo
    pip install -r requirements.txt

-##Usage
+## Usage
 1. run the frontend.py file and visit http://localhost:5000

+## faq
+#Are there bugs?
+- yes there are a lot.

+#Why didnt I cleap up the code?
+- Cause I didnt have time to do that.
+#Do you think you can win with this garbage?
+- Does methane react with helium?

 ## Thoughts while developing
 I know the code is trash
-and lot of stuff is straight up garbage but in the end I am a noob in js sooo yeahhh
+and lot of stuff is straight up garbage but in the end I am a noob in js,html,css sooo yeahhh

 I lost hope in this project but here I am trying to finish it in last min lol